Jack House, Wahroonga: Indigenous history

 Material in rock shelters reveals that Aboriginal people inhabited the Sydney region at least from the last ice age over 20,000 years ago.
-"Kuringgai" was the language spoken on the north shore.
-Although British colonisers originally chose the south side of the harbour for the settlement of the First Fleet in 1788, both the Darug people of the southern shores and the Kuringgai people on the northern shores suffered catastrophic loss of life in the smallpox epidemic that soon swept through the indigenous population, with a death rate estimated to have been between 50 and 90 per cent.
+"Kuringgai" was the language spoken on the North Shore.
+Although British colonisers originally chose the south side of the harbour for the settlement of the First Fleet in 1788, both the Darug people of the southern shores and the Ku-ring-gai people on the northern shores suffered catastrophic loss of life in the smallpox epidemic that soon swept through the indigenous population, with a death rate estimated to have been between 50 and 90 per cent.
 Over the following century there were numerous documentary recordings of the movements of surviving Kuringgai people within the Ku-ring-gai locality, both attending Aboriginal gatherings and collecting European rations such as blankets.
 There are also several oral history accounts of small clans travelling through the district in the late nineteenth century.
 Aboriginal people continue to live within the municipality.

 Ku-ring-gai area history

-One of first white settlers in the Ku-ring-gai area was William Henry who farmed land next to the Lane Cove River from 1814.
+One of first white settlers in the Kuringgai area was William Henry who farmed land next to the Lane Cove River from 1814.
 The early European colonisers consisted of itinerant workers, timber-getters, farmers and orchardists, self-sufficient people who often lived in isolated communities.

 Major transport routes by land and water were in place by the mid-1800s.
 The construction of the railway in 1890 and the introduction of local government to the area quickly led to the transformation of this series of isolated farming communities into a line of sought-after suburbs.
 The interwar period (between 1918 and 1939) saw vast improvements in infrastructure and a period of urban consolidation.
 Almost all of Ku-ring-gai was designated for residential development as opposed to commercial and industrial developments, and very few blocks of flats were permitted before 1940.

 The period between 1950 and 1980 was marked by a doubling in Ku-ring-gai's population from roughly 50,000 to 100,000 as part of the post-war expansion of Australian cities.
 The increase since 1980 to around 110,000 has been less rapid.